FireBlinkLTD/keycloak-security-gateway/README.md

 # If not - 401 will be simply returned and it is up to frontend application to reload page
 ssoFlow: false

+# [optional] if ssoFlow is enabled this field is mandatory
+# Identifies what client_id to use for SSO authentication flow
+clientId: test-client

 # [optional] list of HTTP methods to match, note: if not provided application will match all methods
 methods:
   - GET